-The job outlook for project managers is stronger than ever.
-Hiring trends in 2020 saw global demand for project managers soar, with the role thriving in a remote environment.
-According to the Job Growth and Talent Gap report by the Project Management Institute (PMI), nearly 22 million new jobs will be created in project management by 2027.
-Employees from China and India are also set to represent over 75% of the 88 million individuals projected to be working in project management-oriented roles.
+Jobs in project management look stronger than ever.
+According to the Project Management Institute (PMI), nearly 22 million new jobs will be created in project management by 2027.
+Employees from China and India are also set to represent over 75% of the 88 million individuals projected to be working in project management-oriented roles.1

-RMIT's Bachelor of Applied Science (Project Management) (Honours) will help you get ready to kickstart your career and manage real-life projects by teaching you fundamental multitasking, agile and organisational skills that can be applied to a vast range of industries.
+RMIT's Bachelor of Applied Science (Project Management) (Honours) will help you get ready for jobs in project management by teaching you fundamental multitasking, agile and organisational skills that can be applied to a vast range of industries.

 In fact, Dr. Guinevere Gilbert, Program Manager of the Bachelor of Applied Science (Project Management) (Honours), said a common misconception about project management is that employment is only in the construction industry.